sherlock-protocol/sherlock-docs/stakers/overview.md

 #### Why not have stakers stake with SHER (Sherlock's governance token)?
 This could give SHER utility and prop up the price?

 The price of SHER is likely to be highly correlated with exploit events on protocols we actively cover.
 As soon as there is an exploit at a covered protocol, it’s reasonable to assume SHER’s price will drop.
-If the insurance pool consists entirely of SHER, it’s likely the USD value of the insurance pool will shrink right at the moment it needs to repay an exploit.
+If the staking pools consist entirely of SHER, it’s likely the USD value of the staking pools will shrink right at the moment it needs to repay an exploit.